josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🛠️_fixing_the_uk_algorithmic_safety_stack.md

 ---

 ## 🏮 Footer
-*Fixing the UK Algorithmic Safety Stack* argues that the only stable safety system is one whose decisions are visible, contestable, and temporary.
+*🛠️ Fixing the UK Algorithmic Safety Stack* argues that the only stable safety system is one whose decisions are visible, contestable, and temporary.
 Friction should live in governance, not in speech.

-_Last updated: 2025-11-05_
+_Last updated: 2025-12-12_